 - hyperprolactinaemia – the body makes high levels of the breastfeeding hormone prolactin.
 Levels rise because the pituitary gland may be overactive or there may be a tumour on the gland

-- ovarian failure or early menopause – low levels of oestrogen causing ovulation to stop, and stopping the menstrual cycle
+- ovarian failure or early menopause (known as premature ovarian insufficiency) – low levels of oestrogen causing ovulation to stop, and stopping the menstrual cycle.

 - pregnancy tests, which can be either a urine or blood test